 “I put everything I had into making this film, but I couldn’t have done what I did without Catherine and the students.”

-In turn, the students learned how to work as a VFX crew on a professional film and added to their animation portfolios…which is the purpose of the Animation School’s Studio X program.
-Reflecting the diversity of the School of Animation & Visual Effects, the Studio X crew on Life and the Lady included students from the U.K., France, Canada, Germany, China, Japan, Greece and the U.S.A.
+In turn, the students learned how to work as a VFX crew on a professional film…which is the purpose of the Animation School’s special program.
+Reflecting the diversity of the School of Animation & Visual Effects, the VFX crew on Life and the Lady included students from the U.K., France, Canada, Germany, China, Japan, Greece and the U.S.A.

 In addition to earning a “Best Experimental” wreath at Open World Toronto Film Festival, Life and the Lady was named a official selection at the Paris Independent Film Festival and was featured at the Fifth International Motion Festival in Cyprus.
 It’s a candidate for numerous additional festivals and awards in 2019.

-• Studio X is a collaborative class providing visual effects for numerous independent films that otherwise would not be able to afford them.
+• Studio 400A is a collaborative class that has produced visual effects for numerous independent films that otherwise would not be able to afford them.
 Among those films are the Academy Award-nominated Beasts of the Southern Wild, Fruitvale Station, Half-Life, Circumstance, and another short film, Crazy Beats Strong Every Time…all of which were featured at prestigious events like Sundance, Cannes and the Tribeca Film Festival.
-Contact Catherine Tate via email.
+Contact Catherine Tate at email@example.com.